znx3p0/canary/book/src/examples.md

 and a final challenge for you to try building individually.

 The examples you have to build are the following (in order):
+- An RPC system
 - The Raft consensus algorithm
-- An RPC system
 - A distributed key-value store

-Do note that it is assumed that you have extensive knowledge of the Rust language, as some of these projects can be demanding, and a knowledge of procedural macros is also needed for the RPC system.
+Do note that it is assumed that you have used the Rust programming language and are comfortable with it, as some of these projects can be demanding, and a knowledge of procedural macros is also needed for the RPC system.

+If you still don't understand how things work, don't be afraid to take a look at the code, since the codebase is relatively small; Sia is implemented in ~600 sloc, and igcp (the library that provides channels) is implemented in ~900 sloc.